-My next question is; Should it be the primary motivation for making art?
+In response to this, my next question is; Should making money be the primary motivation for making art?

-If that is what drives me, to make a sale, then in a very real sense, the purity of the work is compromised and it can be tasted in the resulting work.
+If what primarily drives me is to make a sale, then in a very real sense, the purity of the work is compromised and it can be tasted in the resulting work.
 Yet I do wish to sell my work.
 I don't make these paintings for myself.

 During the time since I started painting in the early 1980s, I have noticed a very pronounced swing towards making money from art, towards fame and profit, and away from talent and purity.
-With a quick general glance at the contemporary art scene, one can see the evidence of this.
+With a quick, general glance at the contemporary art scene, one can see the abundant evidence of this practice.